Selecting a language will automatically trigger the translation of the page content.

 It contains the following information:

-• Effective date of lease (the date the lease comes into force)
+• Effective date of the lease (the date on which the lease enters into force)

-• Lease duration (if this duration is not specified, the mobility lease not applicable)
+• Lease duration (if not specified, the mobility lease is not applicable)

-• Reason for the tenant's right to mobility lease (if this reason is not specified, the mobility lease not applicable)
+• Reason justifying the tenant's right to a mobility lease (if this reason is not given, the mobility lease is not applicable)

-• Sentence indicating the rental contract is a mobility lease governed by title 1ter ter of the law 89-462 of the law of july 6, 1989 to improve the rental relations (if the sentence is not written, the mobility lease is not applicable)
+• Sentence indicating the lease is a mobility lease governed by title 1ter of law 89-462 of the law of 6 july 1989 on improving rental relations (if the sentence is not written, the mobility lease is not applicable)

-• Designation of the premises and equipment for private use of which the tenant has exclusive use and, if necessary, enumeration of the parts, equipment and accessories of the building for common use and of the equipment for access to information and communication technologies (e.g. fibre)
+• Designation of premises and equipment for private use which the tenant has exclusive use of and, if necessary, list of parts, equipment and accessories of the building which are the subject of common use and equipment for access to information and communication technologies (e.g. fiber)

-• Amount of rent and its payment terms (monthly, quarterly...)
+• Amount of rent and its terms of payment (monthly, quarterly payment...)

-• Amount and date of payment of the last rent applied to the previous tenant, if he left the dwelling less than 18 months before signing the lease
+• Amount and date of payment of the last rent applied to the previous tenant, if he left the accommodation less than 18 months before the signature of the lease

-• Nature and amount of work carried out in the dwelling since the end of the last lease
+• Nature and amount of work carried out in the dwelling since the end of the last rental contract

-• Sentence indicating that the landlord is prohibited from requesting a tenant security deposit
+• Sentence indicating that the landlord is prohibited from asking the tenant for a security deposit

-The mobility lease cannot contain the following clauses:
+The mobility lease may not contain the following clauses:

 The rented accommodation is part of a condominium